meredithspalmer/NatGeo-AI/1_Intro-To-AI.md

 >
 > (*From* [Perspectives in machine learning for wildlife conservation](https://www.nature.com/articles/s41467-022-27980-y))

-With increasingly sophisticated artificial intelligence (AI) algorithms, advanced computing infrastructures,and the increasing availability of large and diverse labeled training datasets (e.g., https://lila.science for camera trap iamges or www.macaulaylibrary.org for birds calls), we are increasingly able to build accurate and robust machine learning solutions to the ecological Big Data classification problem.
+With increasingly sophisticated artificial intelligence (AI) algorithms, advanced computing infrastructures, and the increasing availability of large and diverse labeled training datasets (e.g., https://lila.science for camera trap images or www.macaulaylibrary.org for birds calls), we are increasingly able to build accurate and robust machine learning solutions to the ecological Big Data classification problem.

 The goal of AI is to build a good predictive model, a model that takes input data such as a camera trap image or audio file, and is able to accurately predict what species or behavior is being recorded.